-This new issue of MCAR-PART-NCO will contribute to the achievement of the overall objectives of the Authority by addressing current amendments to the ICAO Annex 6, Parts I, II and III.
-It also, provides requirements, related to the introduction of support programmes, psychological assessment of flight crew, as well as systematic and random testing of psychoactive substances to ensure medical fitness of flight and cabin crew members are necessary for the alignment with global best practice and applicable international standards.
+This amended issue of MCAR-PART-NCO will contribute to the achievement of the overall objectives of the Authority by addressing current amendments to the ICAO Annex 6, Parts I, II and III.
+It also, provides requirements, related to the introduction of support programs, psychological assessment of flight crew, as well as systematic and random testing of psychoactive substances to ensure medical fitness of flight and cabin crew members are necessary for the alignment with global best practice and applicable international standards.

-All existing approved aircraft and helicopter operators will have to demonstrate compliance with these requirements by 10 November 2022, by which time the MCAR AOCR (Aeroplane and Helicopter) will be considered as obsolete.
+All existing approved aircraft and helicopter operators will have to demonstrate compliance with the requirements of this amended MCAR by 31 October 2025.

-Any suggestion on these requirements should be sent to the attention of the Director of Civil Aviation via email on civil-aviation@govmu.org for review and consideration.
+Any suggestion on these requirements should be sent to the Director of Civil Aviation via email on civil-aviation@govmu.org for review and consideration.